leahkemp/ont_human_workflow/docs/analysis_docs/01_setup.md

 #SBATCH --mail-user=leah.kemp@esr.cri.nz
 ```

-In terms of bash variables, the only variables that should need configuring is the sample to be analysed, the location of the input fast5 files and possibly the flow cell and kit used in the sequencing.
+In terms of bash variables, the only variables that should need configuring is the sample to be analysed, the location of the input fast5 files and possibly the flow cell and kit used.

 ```bash
 SAMPLE="OM1052A"